JodhwaniMadhur/coupon-manager/README.md

     }
 }
 ```
-Return Value: JSON array of applicable coupons with their codes, types, and potential discounts
+Return Value: JSON array of applicable coupons with their codes, types, and potential discounts<br />
 ```json
 {
     "applicable_coupons": [